Note to the reader:

 As with user research, the records of your interviews are data, and they’re not of much use until they’ve been analyzed.
 You’ll need to conduct some qualitative research analysis on your interviews—both from each individual interview and from all the interviews collectively—to figure out what you’ve learned.

-And just like user research, the benefits of stakeholder interviews can only really be felt once the insights are documented, shared, and socialized within the wider team.
+And just like user research, the benefits of stakeholder interviews can only really be felt once the insights are documented, shared, and socialized within the wider team, so it's important to track the impact of your work.

 After each interview, write up a summary (it can be brief).
 Your objective is for anyone on your project team—even those who never spoke to any of the interviewees—to have full access to the insights you gleaned from talking to stakeholders.
 If there’s sensitive information that shouldn’t be shared with everyone, be prudent.
 The key thing is to identify patterns in feedback from participant to participant.